open-lms-open-source/moodle-local_redislock/README.md

 ## Flags

+* Logging is only available in the CLI environment with debugging enabled on `DEBUG_NORMAL` level at least.
-* Use the boolean flag `$CFG->local_redislock_logging` to control whether verbose logging should be emitted.
-If not set, logging is automatically-enabled when running in the CLI environment with debugging enabled on `DEBUG_NORMAL` level at least.
+Use the boolean flag `$CFG->local_redislock_logging` to control whether verbose logging should be emitted.
+If not set, logging is automatically-enabled.
 * Use the boolean flag `$CFG->local_redislock_disable_shared_connection` to force creation of the redis connection for each factory instance.